-We spoke to Dr Michael Serafin about what it will take for change to take place:
+We spoke to Dr Michael Serafin about his views on this topic:

 “These emotions are very harming as not only do they adversely affect your behaviors by eroding your confidence and sense of self-worth and self-love, they also get buried deep in your body, affecting the way you move and feel about yourself, and eventually leading to a range of illnesses and women’s health issues.”